tibo-91/AWS_VPC_IDS/README.md

 ## Getting Started

 Follow these steps to get started with the project.
-To see how the project can be run, follows the instructions or watch the video [here](video_link).
+To see how the project works, you can also have look on the video [here](https://youtu.be/ACBhz8wi9AQ).

 #### 1. Clone the repository